PhilipYip1988/python-tutorials/readme.md

 ## Markdown

 The JupyterLab IDE has the ability to write formatted notes in a Markdown file.
 This tutorial will cover the basics of Markdown syntax.
 All of these tutorials are written using this basic Markdown syntax.
-It is also possible to use this knowledge in an Interactive Python Notebook File with Markdown cells.
+It is also possible to use this knowledge in an Interactive Python Notebook File which has Markdown cells.

 [Markdown Tutorial](https://github.com/PhilipYip1988/python-tutorials/blob/main/002_markdown/readme.md)